czim/laravel-paperclip/README.md

 ### Update Configuration

-Update your `config/paperclip.php` file and replace
+Update your `config/paperclip.php` file and replace:

 ```
         // The base path that the interpolator should use